viditkulsh/viditkulsh/README.md

 - 🎓 Computer Science enthusiast with a passion for coding and problem-solving.
 - 🌱 Currently learning and exploring the depths of Web3 but I'm thinking of entering into Machine Learning and AI.
-- 💬 Give me any tech task, and I'll get it done by searching it online.
+- 💬 Give me any tech task, and I'll get it done by searching it online XD.

 ## 🔧 Technologies & Tools